Exabait/kid-wise-example/README.md

 A minimal Next.js app to help parents explain words/concepts to young children (ages 3–7) using AI.

+## Project goals

+- Implement serverless solution.
+Here, I use Supabase for auth, db and storage
+- Try to implement API of any LLM model.
+For generate word’s explanation I use OpenAI API
+- Develop Next.js app with layered structure.
+- Complete this project.
+Ready is more important than perfect

 ## Features

 - Simple explanations, examples of usage, and game ideas for any word